-This not only gets users registered quickly, but lets you tap into important data to grow the network.”
-Then, once your app has access to their friend list, you can display which friends are already using the app.
+This not only gets users registered quickly but lets you tap into important data to grow the network.”
+Then, once your mobile app has access to their friend list, you can display which friends are already using the app.

 This gives a sense of social acceptance, and thus more use and shares.
 “Always make sharing part of the creation process, and let users post to multiple websites at once.”